hivemq/hivemq-mqtt-client-dotnet/Documentation/docs/benchmarks.md

 # Benchmarks

-The benchmarks provided in the HiveMQtt GitHub repository are built using BenchmarkDotNet, a .NET library for benchmarking.
-These benchmarks are designed to measure the performance of various messaging operations against any MQTT broker.
+The HiveMQtt GitHub repository provides benchmarks built using BenchmarkDotNet, a .NET library for benchmarking.
+These benchmarks measure the performance of various messaging operations against any MQTT broker.

 ## Running Benchmarks